WherewolfNZ/the-m-project.org/content/Bikini.md

 		})
 	});

-Thats it, now you can use it like any other collection.

-On **fetch** the changes or initial data will be loaded from the server but reads go always to the local data first (if useLocalStore is not set to false)
+That's it, now you can use it like any other collection.
+On **fetch** the changes or initial data will be loaded from the server but reads go always to the local data first (if useLocalStore is not set to false).
 All **create** and **save** calls write also first to the local store and then to a log and the server if possible, if not the changes will be sent from the log when the client comes online again.